barryclark/jekyll-now/_posts/2015-07-27-Forcing-DLLs-To-Vsix.md

+---
+layout: post
+title: Forcing DLLs to output to .vsix
+---

 When migrating to Alive to the final release of Visual Studio 2015, we noticed that some of our DLLs were not getting copied to our output `.vsix` file.
 Specifically, the `Microsoft.CodeAnalysis` files that were not getting copied into our `.vsix`.
 We'd set `CopyLocal` to true and verified they were being copied through to `/Debug/bin` folder.
 Despite this they were still not being copied through to our `.vsix`.

 ### Short version